Back to all articles

 Operations planning best practice

-How to use ABC classes after the math
+How to use ABC analysis in inventory management

 A whiteboard in a warehouse office showing ABC inventory action mapping with three columns for A, B, and C items listing count frequency, reorder rules, and location strategy.